awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 120438 Changes may be missed. (sqlserver_log_queries.c:2623)
 ```

-Review the pre\-requisites listed for using SQL Server as a source in [Using a Microsoft SQL Server Database as a Source for AWS DMS](CHAP_Source.SQLServer.md)\.
+Review the prerequisites listed for using SQL Server as a source in [Using a Microsoft SQL Server database as a source for AWS DMS](CHAP_Source.SQLServer.md)\.

-### Missing Identity Columns<a name="CHAP_Troubleshooting.SQLServer.IdentityColumns"></a>
+### Missing identity columns<a name="CHAP_Troubleshooting.SQLServer.IdentityColumns"></a>

-AWS DMS does not support identity columns when you create a target schema\.
+AWS DMS doesn't support identity columns when you create a target schema\.
 You must add them after the initial load has completed\.

-### Error: SQL Server Does Not Support Publications<a name="CHAP_Troubleshooting.SQLServer.Publications"></a>
+### Error: SQL Server doesn't support publications<a name="CHAP_Troubleshooting.SQLServer.Publications"></a>

 The following error is generated when you use SQL Server Express as a source endpoint: